01 · Education & Civic

 04 · CIVIC LOOP

-The artwork keeps growing
+The knowledge keeps growing

 For our 20th-anniversary TOFV piece, anyone walking through the work — in a planetarium, a science museum, on a phone — can add their own question, voice, or testimony.
 We hold it.
 We carry it forward into the next showing.